overviewer/Minecraft-Overviewer/design/designdoc.rst

 This document's scope does not cover the details of the code.
 The code is fairly well commented and not difficult to understand.
-Instead, this document is intended to give an explanation to how the Overviewer was designed and how all the pieces fit together.
+Instead, this document is intended to give an explanation to how the Overviewer was designed, why certain decisions were made, and how all the pieces fit together.
 Think of this document as commenting on how all the high level pieces of the code work.

 This document is probably a good read to anyone that wants to get involved in Overviewer development.